|Nutritional Guidelines (per serving)|

 Make it easier to cook the curry by measuring out all your spices and other ingredients before you begin; the rest will come together more logically if you do.
 Make the paste ahead to save a little time.

-- 4 free-range chicken breasts (cut into large bite-sized cubes)
+1 1/2 pounds chicken breasts (4 medium, cut into large bite-sized cubes)